 At \$5,568,400, the Highway Program is 5% of the budget.
-The Highway Project Management and Monitoring budget decreased \$2.3 million due to the partial completion of the consultant work on the U.S. 101 for preliminary engineering and environmental report documents.
-The project was delayed due to additional Caltrans requirements.
-The Motorist Aid Services budget increased by \$246,000 due to another round of the Incident Responder Grant program and increased Freeway Service Patrol costs offset by reduced costs for Consultant Services due to changes related to SpeedInfo.
+The Highway Project Management and Monitoring budget decreased just over \$2.3 million due to the partial completion of the consultant work on the U.S. 101 for preliminary engineering and environmental report documents.
+The project was delayed due to additional Caltrans review requirements and the EIR is now expected to be completed in late 2024.
+The Motorist Aid Services budget increased by \$246,000 due to a third round of the Incident Responder Grant program and a fourth beat of the Freeway Service Patrol reduced by lower costs for consultant services due to the sunsetting of the SpeedInfo project.
 Capital expenditures funded with SAFE funds are found within the Motorist Aid Services task at \$8,000.
 Administrative support staff costs were allocated to all budget tasks via the indirect cost allocation plan.